Which website builder is best for bloggers and small businesses in 2019? Is it Squarespace or WordPress? Let’s compare them.

 Squarespace promotes itself as the “all-in-one platform to build a beautiful online presence“.

-They are targeting small businesses and aim to be their one stop shop for everything from getting a domain name, building a website, selling products, analyzing analytics to sending email marketing campaigns.
+They’re targeting small businesses and aim to be the one-stop-shop for everything from getting a domain name, building a site, selling products, analytics to sending email marketing campaigns.

 Squarespace has a large marketing budget

-Squarespace has a large marketing budget to work with which is probably why you might have seen or heard their ads across the web, your favorite podcast, New York Knicks jersey or even the Super Bowl.
+Squarespace has a large marketing budget to work with.
+This is why you probably have seen or heard their ads across the web, your favorite podcast, New York Knicks jersey or even the Super Bowl.